-All teachers need to provide a differentiated curriculum for a range of abilities There s There should be a whole school approach to SEND with the staff working together for the benefit of the children There should be close consultation and partnership with parents of children with SEN The vie ws of the child should be sought and taken into account icy and practice provided in the school must have regard to the de of Practice published by DFES 1.
-Aim s and ol pjectives e Nationa ur aims a every child with access to a broad and balanced education.
-This all Curriculum in line with the Special Educational Needs Code of are: to develop effective and enthusiastic learners to ensure that each child realises their full potential intellectually, emotionally, physically and socially to ensure a broad, balanced, differentiated curriculum for a range of abilities to develop the whole child by valuing their strengths, and to raise the levels of children's attainment continuously to provide basic skills in order to improve the quality of learning and life chances to help prepare all children to contribute to society as responsible citizens to set achievable targets and measure progress against the targets set to engage in regular dialogue and report to parents and governors about progress
+We aim to provide every child with access to a broad and balanced education.
+This includes the National Curriculum in line with the Special Educational Needs Code of Practice.
+Our aims are:

+- to develop effective and enthusiastic learners - □ to ensure that each child realises their full potential intellectually, emotionally, physically and socially - □ to ensure a broad, balanced, differentiated curriculum for a range of abilities - □ to develop the whole child by valuing their strengths, and to raise the levels of children's attainment continuously - □ to provide basic skills in order to improve the quality of learning and life chances - □ to help prepare all children to contribute to society as responsible citizens